Disciplined Agile Software Development: Definition

 An iterative and incremental (evolutionary) approach to software development

-which is performed in a highly collaborative manner
+which is performed in a highly collaborative and evolving manner

 by self-organizing teams within an effective governance framework